Anuj76/FT-application/README.md

 ->server assigns connection IDs to the clients connected.<br>

-->mandates client to specify working directory as a command line argument.
+->Mandates client to specify working directory as a command line argument.
 It allows user to specify host address and if not specified, defaults it to Localhost.
 The user can also specify the port number as the third argument.<br>

 ->Displays files and directories present in the server working directory and allows the client to select files and download them onto the client system.<br>